 Double Island Point Development Site 'D.I.
 1'

-How will the large volumes of public traffic that traverse this headland be compatible with the security of the private development and the amenity of its pampered, high-paying guests?
+How would the current public use of this beloved headland be compatible with the security of the private development and the amenity of its high-paying guests?
 How long might it be before public traffic from the north side of the point to the lighthouse is not allowed?

 Significant public headlands are just that - significant and public.
 Private development of luxury unit accommodation has no place on them.